 Getting started with Google Keep describes how to start using Google Keep on your computer if you are using Internet Explorer, Google Chrome, or Mozilla Firefox as your browsers.

 A Little story is for readers who love stories.
 You may be able to relate to the story as a new parent.
-It will give you a reason to consider using a note keeping tool.
+It will give you a reason to consider using a note-keeping tool.

-Getting started with Google Keep
+Getting Started With Google Keep

 Using Google Keep as a Chrome Extension

 Google Keep is easy to use if you are using Chrome as your browser.
-On your computer, download the Google Keep Chrome Extension from the chrome webstore.
+On your computer, download the Google Keep Chrome Extension from the chrome web store.

 Here is what it looks like in your browser window.

-Using Google Keep on an Android device
+Using Google Keep on an Android Device

-On an Android cellphone, go to Play Store and install the Google Keep—notes and lists app.
+On an Android cell phone, go to Play Store and install the Google Keep—notes and lists app.

-Using Google Keep with iOS, Firefox or with any browser as a web app
+Using Google Keep With iOS, Firefox, or With Any Browser as a Web App

-If you re using Firefox as your browser, you can add Google Keep to Firefox from FireFox add-ons.
+Download Google Keep from the Apple iTunes Store, or if you are using Firefox as your browser, you can add Google Keep to Firefox from Firefox add-ons.

-To use the web app, just type keep.google.com, sign into your Google account.
-This way you can use the application with any browser.
+To use the web app, just type keep.google.com, sign in to your Google account.
+This way, you can use the application with any browser.

 A Little Story

 It was the summer of the year 2014.
 On a Monday morning, Alisha was getting ready to go to her office.
 Her husband, Dan, was sitting at the dining table, reading the newspaper.
 The morning was fragrant with fresh air.
-The bright green plants in the balcony were working their charm like every morning; slowly activating the family members as the chirping birds filled music in the quiet morning.
+The bright green plants in the balcony were working their charm like every morning, slowly activating the family members as the chirping birds filled music in the quiet morning.

 Alisha and Dan had two lovely kids.
 Adny was four years old, and Bek, one and a half.
 Dan liked to spend time with the kids in the mornings.
 He loved waking them up, getting them ready to go to school.
 Alisha would work with the cook to get breakfast ready.
-She would also pack lunch for all four of them before they stepped out of home.
+She would also pack lunch for all four of them before they stepped out of the home.

 That day, Dan had already laid the table for breakfast.
 He was waiting for Alisha to join him.
 She pulled the dining chair to sit down next to him.
-Just as she seated herself, she realized, there was no yogurt on the table.
+Just as she seated herself, she realized there was no yogurt on the table.
 Both of them had divided household chores.
 Meals were her responsibility.

-“Sorry Dan,” Alisha said.
+“Sorry, Dan,” Alisha said.

 ”It’s alright,” replied Dan.